rabyyuson/hotel-reservations/README.md

 ## Prerequisites

 You will need a Postgres database installed locally.
 You will also need to update the `orm.config.ts` details to be able to connect to your database.
-You will also need to create a `.env` file with the following
+You will also need to create a `.env` file and modify the values accordingly.

 ```bash
 HOST=<HOST>